Soccer-Zidane says Liverpool draw not a distraction for Real Madrid

 "We don't want him to have surgery.
 We'll have a distinct plan for him.
 We want him back and firing."

-Hazard will be joined on the sidelines by defenders Dani Carvajal and Alvaro Odriozola, as well as fellow forward Mariano Diaz.
+Hazard will be joined on the sidelines by captain Sergio Ramos, who picked up a knock on his shin in training on Friday, defenders Dani Carvajal and Alvaro Odriozola as well as forward Mariano Diaz.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.